9 Tips to Choose Best Camera Lens for Bird Photography

-Certain photographers take photos handheld whereas others use tripods or monopods.
-Photographers using tripod can go for the heavier telephoto prime lenses.
-I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 from Canon for handheld bird photography.
+Photographers using a tripod can go for the heavier telephoto prime lenses.
+I recommend using telephoto zoom lenses or lightweight prime lenses like the 300mm f4 for handheld bird photography.

 6. Are you Planning to use a Teleconverter

 If you use a teleconverter with a zoom lens, the picture quality will not be good.
-I recommend using teleconverters with your telephoto prime lenses if you are photographing birds with a full frame camera.
+I recommend using teleconverters with your telephoto prime lenses if you photograph birds with a full-frame camera.

-Only certain crosshair and double cross hair focusing sensors will work when you plug in a teleconverter.
-So, you need to check which all focusing points will work when you use the teleconverter with your camera.
+Only certain crosshair and double cross-hair focusing sensors will work when you plug in a teleconverter.
+So, you need to check with all the focusing points to know which will work with your camera.

 7. Third Party compatible Camera Lens for Bird Photography

 Third-party lenses which are compatible with your camera mount are a good option.

 There are certain telephoto zoom lenses from third-party vendors like Sigma and Tamron that offers similar image quality.
 The only thing to double-check here is that you order the correct mount (Canon/ Nikon/ Sony mount).

 There will be some reduction in the camera autofocusing speed when you use third-party lenses.
 I am not comfortable using a third-party camera lens for bird photography.